Instagram on copying Snapchat: “This is the way the tech industry works”

 Pinterest’s visual search technology is coming to its ads

-“I think it would frankly be silly of us if we were to say “Oh see that good idea over there that’s actually fulfilling a need people have to share more moments of their life, oh because one person did that we can’t even go near that idea.”
+“I think it would frankly be silly of us if we were to say ‘Oh, see that good idea over there that’s actually fulfilling a need people have to share more moments of their life?
+Because one person did that we can’t even go near that idea.'”

 That’s Instagram’s VP of Product Kevin Weil’s perspective about cloning Snapchat.
 He’s the man in charge of bringing Snap CEO Evan Spiegel’s vision to a much larger audience, reforging his features for the mainstream, and then taking Instagram a step further.